xTED: Cross-Domain Adaptation via Diffusion-Based Trajectory Editing: Experiments

 We ablate our model architecture to demonstrate the impact of different design insights and techniques.
 We primarily consider four distinct architecture baselines: \textbf{(1) Feature Concatenation (FC):} concatenating state, action, and reward sequences on feature dimension before passing through attention; \textbf{(2) Transition concatenation (TC):} concatenating state, action, and reward sequences on temporal dimension before passing through attention; \textbf{(3) Causal Mask (CM):} incorporating causal masks in attention blocks in our architecture for modeling Markovian process, considering transitions only depending on the previous step; \textbf{(4) Diffusing over States + Inverse Dynamics (Inv):} solely diffusing over state trajectories, while employing two inverse models to obtain actions and rewards.

 Table~\ref{tab:arch_ablation} demonstrates that our model consistently achieves superior performance, from which several key insights into architecture design can be derived: (1) \textit{Entire trajectory modeling outperforms partial trajectory modeling}: Using inverse models (Inv) results in significantly higher compounding errors, as action feasibility and reward plausibility cannot be reliably maintained when only states are diffused without a unified model that handles all components consistently; (2) \textit{Imposing Markovian properties as priors in trajectory modeling is suboptimal}: Incorporating Markovian modeling (CM) degrades the quality of edited source data, as local transition dynamics enforced by masked attention mechanisms may conflict with the global temporal consistency required in trajectory modeling.
 This suggests that trajectory modeling demands a distinct approach compared to common practices in decision-making approaches; (3) \textit{Our design effectively captures intricate dependencies within trajectories}: Concatenating states, actions, and rewards along transition or feature dimensions (TC/FC) is problematic.
 It treats the entire trajectory as a homogeneous, image-like input, which obscures the model’s ability to correctly identify dependencies between transitions and decision elements, and introduces unwarranted dependencies of rewards on state-action sequences.
+(4) \textit{Our design integrates well with return-conditioned diffusion}: Table~\ref{tab:condition} reveals that incorporating return conditioning in na\"ive architectures (TC/FC) leads to performance degradation, while in our model successfully guides edited source data towards higher-reward regions, resulting in superior policy performance.
+This is because only our design correctly models the one-way dependencies of reward and state-action sequences, enabling effectively implementing return-conditioned strategies.